 Common Health Conditions & Recommendations for Border Collie Dog

-- Under-stimulated Collies are prone to ill-mannered and destructive behavior such as chewing, biting, barking, excessive digging, and aggression.
+Destructive Behavior in dogs: under-stimulated Collies are likely to act out and may exhibit destructive behavior such as chewing, biting, barking, excessive digging, and aggression.

 Recommendations for Destructive Behavior in Border Collie Dogs:

 - Lesstress - A natural support for calming nerves, increasing feelings of relaxation and helping to discourage aggressive behavior.

 - Matricalm - Can also be used in more extreme cases.(in conjunction with Lesstress)